 Every year, between May 3 and May 5, Hiroshima’s 100m wide Peace Boulevard is closed to traffic and given over to parades, dancing, stages and stalls.
 The Flower Festival, with its carnivalesque atmosphere, draws over a million people every year.
 There are countless stages and hundreds of stalls.
 The schedule is confusing to say the least (and in Japanese).
 Hopefully, this guide will help you make some sense of the mayhem, or, if you are feeling brave, download the official 2017 Flower Festival PDF guide here [ja].

 2017’s festival is the 41st and the theme, thought up by a 71 year old Iwamuni man is hana ippai, habatake heiwa no, saku mirai [花いっぱい はばたけ平和の 咲く未来] which means something like “An ever peaceful future filled with flowers”.
 The symbolic “Flower Tower” made of some 8000 blooms and which stands in front of the Peace Museum during the festival will be adorned with the image of a huge bouquet (a design by a 36 year old cook that was selected from 205 entries).

 The event opens with the Flower Parade starting just after 11:00 on May 3 from the Takara-machi intersection on Peace Boulevard (near Fuji Grand) and which makes its way to Peace Memorial Park.
 The parade will by two brothers who work in the Sanfrecce FC organization, alongside 40 kids from the former Junior High School in Yano, an area badly effected by last year’s flooding.
 They will carry a torch lit from the Flame of Peace in Peace Memorial Park.
 Following them, community groups, companies, floats, Harley Davidson bikes and the “Flower Float” bearing this year’s Flower Festival Queens.
 See the whole list, in Japanese, here.

-For much of the first and third days Peace Boulevard is closed for parades and the sidewalks can get very crowded.
-On the second day, however, the main street is open all day and it’s much easier to get from one end of the festival to another.
-The parades are usually over by 3pm from when the road is opened on Day 1 and 3.
+Although, for much of the first and third days of the Flower Festival, Peace Boulevard is closed for parades and the sidewalks get very crowded, the the main street is open all day on the middle day and it’s much easier to get around the event.
+The parades on day one and three are usually over by about 3pm, from when the road is opened to the public.